osonitc/System-Heirarchy/README.md

   Following are the sequence of instructions that BIOS follows :-
 ```
-  1) Load CMOS chip : CMOS stores Computers configuration information.
-This information is particular to your system.
+  1) Load CMOS chip : CMOS stores the BIOS settings.
+That is why when you remove CMOS battery, the BIOS resets.
   2) Load interrupt handlers
   3) Initializes registers and power management
   4) POST